A System of Knowledge,

 Mathematics begins as an empirical endeavor, which may be scientific.

 Thus, mathematics may be seen as purely syntactical.
-This has the advantages that (i) it has no particular application but a generality of application (ii) as it is not empirical, it presents as if certain.
+This has the advantages that (i) it has no necessary application but may have many applications (ii) as it is not empirical, it presents as if certain.

 But certainty requires consistency, and except in simple enough finite systems, proof of certainty is either (i) relative to another system, e.g., an abstract model or (ii) absolute in that the system is realized (semantically) in the world—but then the question of the certainty of the realization remains.
 Thus, except in trivial cases, certainty remains an issue.
 Still, however, there are two distinctions from the questions of certainty in science (i) the certainty of a syntactic system is of a different kind, which does not require semantic or empirical justification (ii) the transparency of syntactic systems may lead to near universally accepted and significant putative certainty.